 Humboldt Redwoods State Park is one of the exotic places in California that you must visit.
 Humboldt Redwoods State Park is home to some of the world’s tallest trees, and it takes about an hour to hike through all of them.

-The forest is well preserved as human interference in this forest is minimum.
+The forest is well preserved as human interference in this forest is minimal.
 Visitors to this park can experience hiking among these old giants.
-If you enjoy the outdoors and nature trails, this will be one of the exotic places to visit in California.
+If you enjoy the outdoors and nature trails, this will be one of California’s most exotic places to visit.

 5. Big Sur